-But just getting this far in court proceedings has control advocates hoping for the moral victory of forcing the companies involved to present evidence such as internal memos - evidence which was crucial in the turning the tide of lawsuits against cigarette makers in favour of the plaintiffs, Feldman said.
+But just getting this far in court proceedings has control advocates hoping for the moral victory of forcing the companies involved to present evidence such as internal memos – evidence which was crucial in the turning the tide of lawsuits against cigarette makers in favor of the plaintiffs, Feldman said.

 “This is an important win for 10 families who have already been through more than most of us could ever imagine,” said Dan Gross, president of the Brady Campaign to Prevent Gun Violence, an anti-gun group named after the White House press secretary who was permanently disabled by a gunshot in the assassination attempt on then-President Ronald Reagan in 1981.